FedMeld: A Model-dispersal Federated Learning Framework for Space-ground Integrated Networks: Introduction

 \end{itemize}

 The remainder of this paper is organized as follows.
 Models and metrics are introduced in Section \ref{sec:model_metric}.
 The FedMeld algorithm and its convergence analysis are detailed in Section \ref{sec:FedMeld_Alg_Convergence}.
 Building upon the convergence analysis, the joint optimization problem of SC-MR is formulated, and the optimal solutions are derived in Section \ref{sec:optimization}.
 Experimental results are provided in Section \ref{sec:experiment}, followed by concluding remarks in Section \ref{sec:conclusion}.
+The main symbols and parameters used in this paper are summarized in Table~\ref{tab:notations} for clarity.